mucosal-immunology-lab/bioinformatics-hub/docs/NextFlow/scRNAseq.md

 Create a new folder somewhere to store your genome files.
 Enter the new folder, and run the relevant code depending on your host organism.
 Run these steps in an interactive session with ~48GB RAM and 16 cores, or submit them as an sbatch job.

+!!! warning "Do these databases exist already?"

-:warning: Please check if these are already available somewhere before regenerating them yourself! :warning:
+    Please check if these are already available somewhere before regenerating them yourself!

 STAR should be loaded already via the conda environment for the genome indexing step.
 We will set `--sjdbOverhang` to 79 to be suitable for use with the longer `R2` FASTQ data resulting from BD Rhapsody single cell sequencing.
 This may require alteration for other platforms. **Essentially, you just need to set `--sjdbOverhang` to the length of your R2 sequences minus 1.**